redhat-ai-dev/ai-rhdh-installer/README.md

 ## Helm Chart Installer

 > [!IMPORTANT]
-> It is heavily recommended you run the Helm Chart on a fresh cluster that does not have pre-existing GitOps/ArgoCD, Pipelines/Tekton and Developer Hub Operators.
+> It is recommended you run the Helm chart on a fresh cluster that does not have pre-existing GitOps/ArgoCD, Pipelines/Tekton and Developer Hub Operators.

 ### Install